miidhunraj/AirGap_V2/README.md

 - Everything runs on your local network — no cloud services, no analytics, no external dependencies for core functionality.
 - The receiver never stores or transmits your Windows credentials.
 Features like Wake Screen and Lock only call the equivalent local Windows APIs; nothing simulates typing a password.
-- Destructive power actions (Restart, Shutdown, Hibernate, Log Off) and application termination always require confirmation in the UI.
+- Destructive power actions (Restart, Shutdown, Hibernate, Log Off) always require confirmation in the UI.
 - Anyone on your Wi-Fi network who reaches port `5005` can control the PC — treat your Wi-Fi like you would any other trusted local network (e.g. avoid running this on public/shared networks).

 ---